The German Guidelines for Diagnosis and Treatment of Gender Incongruence and Gender Dysphoria of Childhood and Adolescence

 • The failure to ensure intellectual diversity and manage disagreement was suggested by the fact that one of the guideline steering committee members quit the effort.
 The guideline methods "Leitlinienreport" report reveals that "Prof. Dr. med.
 Florian Daniel Zepf left the steering group at his own request after two years on the steering group due to his stated professional ethical concerns and 'concerns regarding aspects of child and youth protection'.
 At no time was he entitled to vote in consensus conferences."

-• The failure to properly engage professionals with the dissenting opinions became apparent when during the comment period, 15 Chairs and senior members of the Child and Adolescent Psychiatry Association submitted a 100+ page dissenting opinion.
+• The failure to properly engage professionals with dissenting opinions became apparent when during the comment period, 15 Chairs and senior members of the Child and Adolescent Psychiatry Association submitted a 100+ page dissenting opinion.

 • The failure to ensure a broad representation of opinions held by German clinicians was also evident when the German Medical Assembly, which represents 250 delegates representing 17 German medical associations, passed resolution Ic-48 calling for a markedly different approach to treating gender-dysphoric youth than the one outlined in the draft guidelines.
 The resolution asked to restrict all gender-transitioning treatments for youth to clinical trials.